Medical Services Plan

 How do I enrol in MSP?

 If you are a resident of British Columbia, you must enrol in MSP.
 By law, MSP is mandatory for all eligible residents and their dependents.
-If you hold a valid work or study permit, you are also eligible.
+If you are coming to UBC from outside of BC or Canada, see the section below.